DrPyser/DrPyser/README.md

 ![Work Status](https://img.shields.io/badge/WorkStatus-Employed-green)

-I'm Charles, a Montreal-based software developer and tech enthusiast.
+I'm Charles, a Quebec-based software developer and tech enthusiast.
 I'm currently most proficient coding in Python(~5 years of professional experience), but I also have some practical knowledge and coding experience in various other languages.
 * Lisps(Scheme, Common Lisp, Racket)
 * Javascript/Typescript